Merry Christmas! Lamar Jackson Gives O-Line Rolex Watches

 Jackson is ranked first in the NFL with a franchise-record 36 touchdown passes and is third with a 113.3 quarterback rating.
 Jackson is sixth among all players with 1,206 yards rushing.

 While the offensive line has always appreciated their relationship with Jackson, the second-year quarterback reciprocated those feeling with a once-in-a-lifetime gift.
-Jackson placed several of the watches at his teammates' practice stalls prior to practice.
+Jackson placed several of the watches at his teammates' locker room stalls prior to practice.

-“It’s incredible and it just kind of shows how giving and humble a person he is,” Mekari said.
+“It’s incredible and it just kind of shows how giving and humble a person he is,” said rookie Pat Mekari, who took over as the starting center when Matt Skura was placed on IR with a knee injury.

 The Ravens are 13-2 and play the Pittsburgh Steelers in the regular-season finale.
 Several of Baltimore's regular starters, including Jackson and Yanda, will not play in the game to get some extra rest for the playoffs.